microprediction/microprediction/README.md

 # [M6](https://github.com/microprediction/m6) and other time-series related packages
 If you are chasing the $300,000 in M6 prizes...
 - [m6](https://github.com/microprediction/m6) - Some utilities for the M6 Forecasting competition (fast numerical rank probabilities without Monte Carlo)
-- [Winning](https://github.com/microprediction/winning) - A recently published fast algorithm for inferring relative ability from win probability (stable).
+- [Winning](https://github.com/microprediction/winning) - A recently published fast algorithm for inferring relative ability from win probability (used by M6).
 - [HumpDay](https://github.com/microprediction/humpday) - Derivative-free optimizers in canonical form, with [Elo ratings](https://microprediction.github.io/optimizer-elo-ratings/html_leaderboards/overall.html), potentially useful for hyper-parameters.
 - [Embarrassingly](https://github.com/microprediction/embarrassingly) - A speculative approach to robust optimization that sends impure objective functions to optimizers.